bcosca/fatfree/readme.md

 `int PORT`

-* HTTP port used by the Web server.
+* TCP/IP listening port used by the Web server.

 `bool QUIET`